Learning to ride.

 We spent most of the day in cafes drinking cokas by the sea as we waited to catch the ferry.

 At least 4 different ferry staff ensured us that there were tie-downs for the bikes before we boarded, so we didn't buy any for the trip.
 However, once on board, there were none to be found, so we spent 2 hours in the hull (at 50°C), trying to secure the bikes using our washing line.
 After making it out, we spent $700 pesos on a cabin - just for the showers as we sunk.
-The boat was very luxurious, and there would have been no issues finding a quite spot to sleep.
+The boat was very luxurious, and there would have been no issues finding a quiet spot to sleep.

 We spent the evening talking to a couple other fellow explorers on calm seas.

 After the boat was late in, we decided to skip the devil's background road to Durgano and as Mazatlan was meant to be going through a violent phase, we didn't stay and opted for Tepic instead.
 We took the toll road for the first 20 km only to find it dead boring and expensive (about $15 dollars for the 20 km), so we changed to the libres, the free ones.
 These were a bit slower, but definitely more fun.
 You spent half the day dodging pot-holes, and the other half trying to get past the slow trunks.
 Unlike Baja, the drivers were much slower, around 100kph, and they even looked before overtaking (most of the time)!

 After complaining about having no rain for 3 months, Chris finally got her wish granted and we got heavy rain as we rode the last 50 km into town.
 We hit Tepic fairly late and found a cheap motel.

 It was only when we left Tepic that we found out that there has been daily drug related violence.
 At least one assassination per day.
 We didn't see or hear anything, and happily made our way out of town the next day.

 A lesser known tourist state San Luis is still friendly with well kept secrets